FuelLabs/fuel-indexer/docs/src/quickstart/index.md

             }
             None => {
                 // If we did not already have this Saluation stored in the database.
 Here we
-                // show how you can use the String255 type to store strings with length <= 255 let message =
+                // show how you can use the Charfield type to store strings with length <= 255 let message =
                     format!("{} 👋, my name is {}", &event.greeting, &event.person.name);